ucb-bar/chipyard/docs/VLSI/Tutorial.rst

     ``make syn``

 Post-synthesis logs and collateral are in ``build/syn-rundir``.
-The Raw QoR data is available at ``build/syn-rundir/reports``, and methods to extract this information for design space exploration are a WIP.
+The raw QoR data is available at ``build/syn-rundir/reports``, and methods to extract this information for design space exploration are a WIP.

 Place-and-Route
 ^^^^^^^^^^^^^^^